 - olive oil spray

-- 1/2 cup reduced fat tasty cheese, shredded
+- ½ cup reduced fat cheddar cheese shredded

 Leave out cheese to make this dish paleo-friendly and make sure the salsa you use is sugar free.

 You might also like: